 - 17.1 Reduction to writing in contested matters.
-Within seven (7) days of the Court's ruling on contested matters the prevailing party shall submit a proposed order to the opposing party and the Court.
-If opposing party objects to entry of the proposed order, opposing party shall, within seven (7) days of receipt of the proposed order, file written objections with the court and obtain a hearing on the objections to the entry of the proposed order.
-If no objections are filed and/or a hearing has not been obtained on objections to entry of the proposed order, the Court will presume that there are no objections as to form, or any and all objections have been waived and may sign the proposed order. - 17.2 Reduction to writing in uncontested matters.
+Within ten (10) days of the Court's ruling on contested matters the prevailing party shall present to the Court the proposed written order for entry.
+The proposed written order must include opposing counsel's signature (at least as approved to form).
+(Take note: To ensure that the Hunt County Clerk forwards the proposed order to the Court for the Court's signature it is required that the party submitting the order file a cover letter with the proposed order stating: "This proposed order has been reduced to writing after a contested hearing and should be submitted to the Court without the necessity of a hearing.")
+If opposing counsel refuses to sign the proposed written order (at least as approved to form), the prevailing party shall immediately file the proposed order and set the matter for a hearing for entry of the proposed order. - 17.2 Reduction to writing in uncontested matters.
 All judgments or orders in uncontested matters (except for settlements made pursuant to T.R.C.P.
 11) and in default matters (where citation has been served and there has been no answer filed or other general appearance) must be presented at the time of hearing on the uncontested or default matter. - 17.3 Dismissal if written order not furnished.
-Upon failure to furnish the Court with a judgment, order or decree the Court may place the case on the next regularly scheduled dismissal docket, whereupon the case may be dismissed and costs may be taxed at the Court's discretion. - 17.4 Court may prepare its own order.
+Upon failure to furnish the Court with a judgment, order or decree the Court may place the case on the next regularly scheduled dismissal docket, whereupon the case may be dismissed and costs may be taxed at the Court's discretion.

+17.4 Court may prepare its own order.
 Nothing herein prevents the Court from making and signing its own order at any time after the hearing in accordance with the Texas Rules of Civil Procedure.